 The per capita income in Johnston in 2010 was $48,227, which is wealthy relative to Iowa and the nation.
 This equates to an annual income of $192,908 for a family of four.

 The people who call Johnston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Johnston residents report their race to be White, followed by Asian.
-Important ancestries of people in Johnston include Irish, English, Norwegian, and French .
+Important ancestries of people in Johnston include Irish, English, Norwegian, and Dutch.

 The most common language spoken in Johnston is English.
 Other important languages spoken here include Serbo-Croatian and Chinese.